aneoconsulting/HIPE/README.md

 * The data type containing the identifier of the data type you want to use (``type`` field)
 * The data path (``path`` field)

+**Note:** Those data types can also be used as output.
+To stream the output we use GStreamer and the ``StreamResultFilter`` filter.
+More information will be added to the API documentation.

 ### [[..][21]] Send requests to HIPE
 The tool we use to edit and send JSON requests to HIPE is Postman.
-It is not a prerequisite to use HIPE, so you can alternatively use any tool you want.
+It is not a prerequisite, so you can alternatively use any tool you want.
 Assuming you want to use Postman, you can download it [here](https://www.getpostman.com/).
 You will also find collections of tests requests in the ``/Hipe/tests/data/request/`` folder.
 They are in the Postman format but it internally uses text, so you can open them in any text editor you want to peek at their content.